 Amnicon Falls

-Amnicon Falls State Park has a series of waterfalls and rapids along the Amnicon River that are sure to make for a memorable view!
-You can access these falls by a covered bridge or a 2-mile trail that wraps around the river.
+Amnicon Falls State Park in Northern Wisconsin is made up of a series of waterfalls and rapids along the Amnicon River that are sure to make for a memorable view.
+You can access these falls by a charming covered bridge or a 2-mile trail that wraps around the river.
 Amnicon Falls State Park has plenty of areas to set up an afternoon picnic after an exciting adventure, so don’t forget to pack a picnic basket full of your family’s favorite snacks.

 Upson Falls